 To create a hands-on unit study, you will want to include activities that involve reading, writing, math, spelling, history, and science.
 Once you have found information with your child, have your kids collect 10 vocabulary words that can also be practiced for spelling.
 Make cranberry dye (science).
 Use your homemade cranberry dye to practice writing spelling words.
 Write a story with a cranberry bog as the setting.
 Or write a paragraph about growing and harvesting cranberries.
 Watch videos about processing cranberries for market.
 Make a cranberry salad or cranberry jelly.
 Practice counting and weighing cranberries.
 Make a poster of any information you found interesting.

-8. Go on field trips or outings.
+8. Go on field trips or outings – tons of fun opportunities for the holidays!

 December is nearly always filled with various special community events that can make great family activities.
 You can also do outdoor activities regardless of the climate in your area.
 Go on a winter hike, go sledding, make a snowman together, or go to the forest to bird watch.